-Your Home Inspector in Ahwatukee, Maricopa, Ocotillo, Eloy and Sun Lakes
+Home inspections in Ahwatukee, Maricopa, Ocotillo, Sun Lakes, and Eloy too

 1st Insight Inspections is a service-oriented inspection company, which serves both home buyers and home sellers.
-We conduct property inspections which include, roof inspection, termite inspection, appliance recall checks and more.
-1st Insight conducts inspections in the Greater East Valley with a focus on Ahwatukee, Maricopa, Ocotillo, Eloy and Sun Lakes.
+We conduct property inspections which include, a roof inspection, termite inspection, appliance recall checks and more.
+1st Insight conducts East Valley inspections, which includes Ahwatukee, Maricopa, Ocotillo, Sun Lakes, Eloy, and Casa Grande.

-You have finally come to that point in your life when it is time to purchase a new home.
-Regardless of how beautiful the home, not matter what the real estate agent says, always have a home inspection carried out on the property before signing the contract.
-You can arrange it with our home inspection service and the whole process will cost not more than a few hundred dollars.
-When you are willing to spend hundreds of thousands of dollars on a new home, you should not save on a few hundred dollars for a thorough inspection.
-This is especially the case when the inspection could save you thousands by uncovering expensive problems.
+You have finally come to that point in your life when it is time to purchase a first time home, upgrade, or downsize.
+Regardless of how beautiful the home appears, always have a home inspection carried out on the property before signing the contract.
+The whole process will not cost more than a few hundred dollars.
+When you are willing to spend hundreds of thousands of dollars on a new home, you should not be looking for the cheapest inspection for the best thorough inspection.
+Especially when the inspection could save you thousands by uncovering expensive problems.
 Don’t hire the cheapest home inspector, its not like buying a particular name brand product.

-We have done home inspections in Ahwatukee, Maricopa, Ocotillo, Sun Lakes, and Eloy area.
+Of course there are many home inspectors in Ahwatukee, Maricopa, Ocotillo, Sun Lakes, and Eloy area.
 1st Insight Inspections conducts hundreds of inspections in these areas, so we know exactly what the most common problems are in this area.
 It is a detailed process, here is a short list of what we look for:

 The wall and floor coverings, doors, and other items are important, but do not compare to the property’s roof, mechanical, electrical and structural condition.
 These are where the major problems often lie and are also the most expensive areas to repair.
 This is why home inspectors focus their inspection on a home’s structure first.
-It should be noted that a home inspection is not a foolproof system of finding all a home’s flaws but it does do an excellent job.
+It should be noted that a home inspection is not focused on finding cosmetic flaws, but rather the more important / expensive to repair items.
 When performed by a competent, experienced inspector, it is a rare occasion indeed when anything escapes the 1st insight inspector.
 However 1st insight Inspections guarantees their inspections.

 The inspection will begin in earnest with the inspector working his way around the property’s exterior working from the bottom up.
 This inspection takes into account the condition of the foundation, the walls, roof covering, even the gutters among other things.
 The grounds – such as walkways, and driveways will be analyzed next with a final, closer examination made to ensure nothing is missed before moving inside.